Isleño Spanish: Morphology and syntax

 The grammatical gender of certain words in Isleño Spanish differs from that of other dialects.
 Some examples include el costumbre (la costumbre), la color (el color) and el miel (la miel).
 It has been suggested that these differences are due to the early influence of Portuguese on Canarian Spanish.

 Pronouns are often used redundantly in Isleño Spanish, just as in Caribbean dialects, for phonological reasons and to maintain the distinction between subjects.
 Moreover, the pronouns vos and vosotros remain unknown in the community.

-Non-inverted questions such as ¿Cómo usted se llama? rather than ¿Cómo se llama usted? are common in Isleño Spanish, which is a characteristic shared by various Caribbean Spanish varieties, possibly originating to the Canary Islands.
+Non-inverted questions such as ¿Cómo usted se llama? rather than ¿Cómo se llama usted? are common in Isleño Spanish, which is a characteristic shared by various Caribbean Spanish varieties, possibly originating from the Canary Islands.

 Vocabulary

 Contact with other groups and substantial immigration into the St. Bernard community has shaped their vocabulary to some extent.
 Some of the largest contributions have been made by English, Louisiana French, Louisiana Creole, regional dialects of Spanish, and the various Castilian languages.
 Additionally, several archaic terms deriving from Old Spanish have been preserved.

-A handful of terms originating to the Guanche languages have continued to be used in Isleño Spanish.
+A handful of terms originating from the Guanche languages have continued to be used in Isleño Spanish.
 In particular, the word gofio is used to describe toasted cornmeal or flour which is nearly identical to its usage in the Canaries.
 Also present is totizo 'nape of the neck', which is believed to come from the Guanches as well.